Yes, you can open your account in Australia 12 months before you move.

 That is just an example.
 Double check with the customer rep that contacts you for your money transfer information.

-Yes, Westpac Bank is a sponsoring partner of Sydney Moving Guide and I am very happy to have them on board.
-They are the bank I have always recommend because I’ve heard so many good things from SMG subscribers that have opened their accounts with Westpac.
+Westpac Bank has always been the bank I recommend, mainly because I’ve heard so many good things from SMG readers that have opened their accounts with Westpac.